christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 This is the manual process of reconstruction.
 This is the suggested path to follow because they are way more configurations to work with and that will lead to a better reconstruction.
 If you will follow this section skip section ## 1.0.7 else skip this and go directly to ## 1.0.7 for the automated process

-1) Preparing the dataset
+1) Preparing the dataset <br>
 This script moves the images within the target directory found in latest.txt one parent directory up, to avoid dublicates when reconstructing.
 The latest.txt has the directory name of the latest dataset created if you followed ## 1.0.5.
 If you want to prepare another directory just change the line inside latest.txt to the directory name you want to prepare.
-This script again just moves all the images inside around_view_rgb within output_dataset_images directly at output_dataset_images
+This script again just moves all the images inside around_view_rgb within output_dataset_images directly at output_dataset_images.
-Navigate at {6}/source and execute "bash prepare_dataset.sh".
+Navigate at {6}/source and execute "bash prepare_dataset.sh"

 2) Manually reconstructing through colmap
 - Navigate at {2}/colmap/build by typing in the terminal "cd {2}/colmap/build"
 - Open the colmap GUI by typing in the terminal "colmap gui"
 - At the GUI navigate File -> Project
-- Click new at the Database section, navigate inside the dataset directory created located at {6}/projects/* where the * is the name of the directory containing the dataset you want to reconstruct, name it database, click save
+- Click "New" at the Database section, navigate inside the dataset directory created, located at {6}/projects/* where the * is the name of the directory containing the dataset you want to reconstruct, name it "database", click "Save"
-- Click select on Images section, navigate to {6}/projects/*/output_dataset_mages directory and click open
+- Click "Select" on Images section, navigate to {6}/projects/*/output_dataset_images directory and click open
-- Click save
+- Click "Save"
 - File -> Save project, navigate at {6}/projects/* directory and name it "project"

 ![image](https://github.com/VIS4ROB-lab/vrg_colmap_reconstruction_evaluation/assets/113234371/a336bf98-323f-4ed6-abdc-60ca92ffacc8 "This is the structure you should have")